 Jeff Watkins is an accomplished sax player, engineer and producer.
 He spent twelve years leading the James Brown Band, including Brown’s induction into the Rock’n’Roll Hall of Fame.
 He also worked for six years with Joss Stone as her producer, engineer, and bandleader.

-The two albums New Orleans Suspects have released since 2011 include their eponymous debut studio album and a live recording, Caught Live at the Maple Leaf, which made it into the iTunes® highly competitive “New and Noteworthy” page.
+The three albums New Orleans Suspects have released since 2011 include their eponymous debut studio album and a live recording, Caught Live at the Maple Leaf, which made it into the iTunes® highly competitive “New and Noteworthy” page.

 Photos © Denise Pilar Yver 2013